-- Childhood IgA Vasculitis: Formerly known as Henoch Schonlein Purpura, this blood disorder can occur in children of any age, but the symptoms peak at four to six years.
+- Childhood IgA Vasculitis: Formerly known as Henoch Schonlein PurpuraiXA purple-colored patch that appears on the skin and the mucus membrane due to leakage of blood and other reasons , this blood disorder can occur in children of any age, but the symptoms peak at four to six years.
 This condition occurs due to abnormalities in immunoglobulin A (IgA), a major antibody that is present in the mucosal secretions and serves as the first line of defense against invasion by pathogens.
-Symptoms include sudden onset of bruises, purpura, mucosal hemorrhage, and petechiae.
+Symptoms include sudden onset of bruises, purpura, mucosal hemorrhageiXPresence of blood in the mucus membranes , and petechiaeiXRed, brown, or purple-colored pinpoint round dots on the skin that look like a rash and are a result of bleeding .
 Most IgA cases in children improve on their own and do not require any specific treatment (9).

-- Factors II and V deficiency: Sudden bruising and bleeding disorders occur in children when they are born with deficiencies of coagulation factors prothrombin (FII) and proaccelerin (FV), which serve an important role in blood clotting.
+- Factors II and V deficiency: Sudden bruising and bleeding disorders occur in children when they are born with deficiencies of coagulationiXThe process of thickening of a liquid, usually blood factors prothrombin (FII) and proaccelerin (FV), which serve an important role in blood clotting.
 The deficiency of these factors in the body is characterized by bleeding gums, nosebleeds, sudden bruises, and prolonged bleeding after an injury.
 It may be treated through plasma transfusion (10) (11).

 - Vitamin K deficiency: Bruising and bleeding in children can also occur due to vitamin K deficiency.
 Vitamin K proteins play an important role in coagulation, bone development, and cardiovascular health (12).
 Vitamin K transport across the placenta is generally poor in babies, so watch out for symptoms such as bruises around the head and face and bleeding from the nose.
 According to the National Institute of Health, the dietary intake of Vitamin K for children should be 30mcg–60mcg (13).
 Treatment options include vitamin K shots or dietary intake.